jon-ionic/custom-live-updates-backend-example/README.md

 ### Differential Updates

-This implementation only supports differential live updates.
+This implementation supports differential live updates and zip live updates.
+Differential updates are recommended for better performance.
 This assumes:
 - The live update bundle uploaded to a storage provided **unzipped**, such that each file can be accessed independently over HTTP/S.
 - A live-update-manifest.json file is generated using the [Appflow CLI](https://ionic.io/docs/appflow/cli/reference/appflow_live-update_generate-manifest) and stored at the root of the web bundle.
 - The `artifact_url` is the URL to the `live-update-manifest.json` file.